GATB/MindTheGap/README.md

 You can see all issues concerning MindTheGap [here](https://github.com/GATB/MindTheGap/issues) and GATB [here](https://www.biostars.org/t/GATB/).

-If you do not have any github account, you can also send an email to claire dot lemaitre or guillaume dot rizk at inria dot fr
+If you do not have any github account, you can also send an email to claire dot lemaitre at inria dot fr